 Exercise: Find out how many peers you can run on your system.

-Exercise: Find out how to create connections from within run and create a 2D torus topology.
-Then use the DHT API to store and retrieve values in the network.
+Exercise: Find out how to create a 2D torus topology by changing the options in the configuration file.^a Then use the DHT API to store and retrieve values in the network.